ISSN (Print) 1998-4634

 - If necessary, you can write thanks (expressing official gratitude to individuals or institutions that contributed to the research, point to the sources of funding: a grant, a scholarship, etc.).

-Submitting the paper to the journal, the author gives his consent to posting the published papers and adding personal information about the authors (full name, place of work, address) to the scientific databases, which include «Eminak».
+Submitting the paper to the journal, the author gives his consent to posting the published papers and adding personal information about the authors (full name, place of work, address) to the scientific databases, which include «Eminak», and also agrees to all journal requirements and editorial policy.

 We ask the authors to pay attention and follow the accepted rules for processing materials.